 Florida, the sunshine state, has plenty of sunshine and attractions that attract hordes of tourists.
 Restaurants run the gamut from specialty cuisines to Michelin-star restaurants, and aspiring entrepreneurs might consider starting a food truck in Florida where mobile food trucks and vendors pop up everywhere.

-Obtaining a food service license in Florida and a Florida annual food permit is relatively easy; it’s just a matter of whether you can swing the funds to open a brick-and-mortar restaurant.
+Obtaining a food service license in Florida and a Florida annual food permit is relatively easy; it’s just a matter of whether you can swing the funds to open a restaurant.

 Permits Required for Both Restaurants and Food Trucks

 Getting your food business licensed in Florida depends on what type of food operation you’re running, but there are certain common licenses you need for a restaurant, food truck, or catering license in Florida.
 The process shares similarities to our California licensing & permits article.
 The first thing you need to do is register with the government to get an Employer Identification Number or EIN.
 It doesn’t cost anything to register, and the process gives you legal permission to withhold monies for taxes and make estimated tax payments for your personal income tax.
 You can apply for an EIN at irs.gov.

 The Florida Department of Agriculture and Consumer Services (DOACS) requires any facility manufacturing, packing, holding, processing, or preparing food, or selling food at wholesale or retail in Florida must have an annual food permit.

 You must register with the Florida Department of Agriculture and Consumer Services, or DOACS, if you process and sell food.
 That includes any company that manufactures, packs, processes, holds, or prepares food.
 You can register at myfwc.com.
 The annual cost of the food permit in Florida varies, based on the type of food operation you operate.
 You can find a listing of fees at fdacs.gov.
 New operations must pass a safety inspection, and the licensing process takes about a month.